How to Help Your Child Thrive in Two Households

 • Encouraging the child’s relationship with the other parent

-• Making decisions based on what’s best for the child, not what’s easiest or most convenient for the parents
+• Making decisions based on what’s best for the child, rather than what’s easiest or most convenient for the parents

-Ineffective co-parenting often results from unresolved conflict, lack of communication, or using the child as a go-between.
-This creates a stressful and unpredictable environment that can lead to emotional and behavioral issues in children.
+In contrast to effective co-parenting, ineffective co-parenting often results from unresolved conflict, poor communication, or using the child as a go-between.
+As a result, this dynamic creates a stressful and unpredictable environment that can lead to emotional and behavioral issues in children.

 • Speaking negatively about the other parent in front of the child